Study of same-sign W boson scattering and anomalous couplings in events with one tau lepton from pp collisions at

-Systematic uncertainties in the signal and background yields are introduced as nuisance parameters in the ML fit, both for the measurement of the VBS SSWW processes and for the EFT investigations.
+Systematic uncertainties in the signal and background yields are introduced as log-normal or Gaussian nuisance parameters in the ML fit, both for the measurement of the EW VBS SSWW processes and for the EFT investigations.

 The uncertainties determined by the CMS luminosity monitoring are partially correlated among the data sets~\cite{lumi16, lumi17, lumi18}, resulting in overall uncertainties of 1.2, 2.3, and 2.5\% for the 2016, 2017, and 2018 integrated luminosities, respectively.
 This uncertainty affects only the integrated yields, not the shapes of the distributions.